The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 Banks was survived by his wife Agnes and his daughter Janet.

-At some point Banks’s wife Agnes moved away from Connecticut, possibly back to her hometown of Tacoma, Wash.
-Banks is buried in Connecticut by himself, neither his daughter nor wife alongside of him.
+At some point Banks’s wife Agnes moved away from Connecticut, most likely returning to her hometown of Tacoma, Wash.
+Banks is buried in Connecticut by himself.

-If Janet was the keeper of her father’s legacy then what became of his files?
-Her father had siblings that outlived him but from my research their trails went cold years before Janet’s did.
+If Janet was the keeper of her father’s legacy, then what became of his files?
+Her father had siblings who outlived him, but from my research, their trails went cold years before Janet’s did.
 It is possible one of them came to possess the trove of material after their brother died.

-Perhaps, like on so many other occasions, the drawings, sketches and letters were discarded by someone who saw no value in them.
+Perhaps, like on so many other occasions, the drawings, sketches and letters were discarded by clubs or people who saw no value in them.

-For now, what Charles Banks left behind is a handful of stellar golf courses, and some illuminating writing.
-Perhaps that is enough, but I hope not.
+For now, what Charles Banks left behind are a handful of stellar golf courses and some illuminating writing.
+Perhaps that is all, but I hope not.

 Leave a Reply